Last Updated on March 15, 2023

 Reputable breeders with a good reputation can also often charge more than other breeders as their puppies are in high demand.

 These breeders also often invest more time and energy into their dogs.

 It goes without saying that mix-breed Akitas should cost less than their purebred counterparts.
 That said, not every purebred Akita is registered with a kennel club.

-Purebred dogs registered with the American Kennel Club (AKC) or similar will cost more than those that do not have the necessary papers.
+Purebred dogs registered with the American Kennel Club (AKC) or similar will be more expensive than those that do not have the necessary papers.

 4. Health screenings and medical expenses